 - Bake for the cookie dough 12 minutes, keeping an eye out to make sure the cookies doesn't overcook or undercook.

 - As soon as the cookies come out of the oven, press a peanut butter ball lightly into the center of each cookie.
 The peanut butter mixture will soften slightly, but that is OK.
 Let the cookies cool for 5 minutes, then transfer them to a wire rack to cool completely.

-- Melt the 4 blocks of chocolate in a microwavable bowl for 45 seconds.
+- Melt the 4 ounces of chocolate in a microwavable bowl for 30 seconds.
 Stir the chocolate and melt for additional 15 seconds or until the chocolate is completely melted.
-(Candiquik comes in 16 ounce packages.
-When you open it, there are 16 blocks.
-Cut off 4 of these blocks for this recipe.)
 Spoon about 1/2 a tablespoon of melted chocolate on top of each cookie so it covers the peanut butter ball.
 Let the chocolate set.
 Store in an airtight container.